akhilsbehl/akhilsbehl.github.io/source/_posts/2014-06-18-fisher-test-of-statistical-signficance.markdown

 one should always rely on reporting these exact values instead of only reporting the legacy, arbitrary, and redundant significance stars.

-### Post data statistic
+### Post data test

 The p-value is a _post-data statistic_ since it can only be computed post the collection of data.
-This is a concept that becomes useful when contrasting test of statistical significance with hypothesis testing framework à la Neyman and Pearson.
+The significance test is therefore a post data test, the test (and resulting inference) is incomplete untill the data has been collected.
+This is a concept that becomes useful when contrasting test of statistical significance with [hypothesis testing framework][nptest] à la Neyman and Pearson.

 <!--links-->
 [spanos]: http://errorstatistics.files.wordpress.com/2014/05/spanos_recurring-controversies-about-p-values-and-confidence-intervals-revisited.pdf